-Nail abnormalities are when a person has problems with the color, shape, texture, or thickness of the fingernails or toenails.
-These problems may include discoloration, raised ridges on the nail, pitting of the nail beds, brittle nails, or streaks or spots on the nails.
+Nail abnormalities are when nails appear with differences in color, shape, texture, or thickness of fingernails or toenails.
+These problems may include discoloration, raised ridges on nails, pitting of the nail beds, brittle nails, or streaks/spots on the nails.

-It is also possible to have a fungal infection or bacterial infection in the nails.
+It is also possible to have a fungal or bacterial infection in the nails.

-Once diagnosed, nail abnormalities may be treated with over the counter or prescription topicals and medications.
+Once diagnosed, nail abnormalities may be treated with prescription topical or oral medications.
 These can help strengthen the nail or clear up any infections.
-It is also good to keep the nails short and free of nail polish.
-Avoidance of picking or biting is best, and wearing shoes that do not squeeze the toes together is also ideal.
+It is also good practice to keep the nails short and free of nail polish.
+Avoidance of picking or biting nails is ideal, and wearing shoes that do not squeeze the toes together is best.